THE GLOBAL EMERGENCE OF THE SUSTAINABLE GROWTH OF QUALITY OF LIFE AND PRODUCTIVITY

 The reply is yes.
-There certainly seems to be a worldwide sense of powerlessness and of distrust in the capacity of government to satisfy the expectations of citizens.
+There certainly seems to be a worldwide sense of powerlessness, disillusionment and of distrust in the capacity of government to satisfy the expectations of citizens.
 It is a disconnect in the form of an overbearing global constraint.
-Much of the time the constraint appears to inhibit the release of intractable chronic stress and frustration, or seems to create privation -even hopelessness- while citizens, as Adam Smith would have said, strive to improve themselves and their lot in their daily lives.
+Much of the time the constraint appears to complicate social stress by inhibiting the release of intractable emotional tension and frustration, or seems to create privation -even hopelessness- while citizens, as Adam Smith would have said, strive to improve themselves and their lot in their daily lives.

 For instance, Robert Wright´s August 28, 1995 TIME article The Evolution of Despair points out how rates of depression had been doubling every 10 years in some developed nations, and that up to that time, suicide was the third most common cause of death among young adults in North America, after car wrecks and homicides.
 In May 2013, the BBC published a qualitative vs. quantitative indicator of sorts that various sources indicate is a very disturbing and continuing trend: It reported that since 2009, suicide has claimed more Americans than land-wheeled-vehicle crashes.